 MCH Innovations Committee

 AMCHP Innovation Hub is supported by the MCH Innovations Committee.
-The purpose of the MCH Innovations Committee is to amplify and support innovative maternal and child health (MCH) approaches grounded in evidence to eliminate health inequities and improve the lives of individuals, families, and communities across the nation, through evidence- and implementation-centered technical assistance, resources, and support.
-Responsibilities of the committee include to:
+The purpose of the MCH Innovations Committee is to assist AMCHP to identify, review, amplify, support, and encourage the replication of innovative and effective maternal and child health (MCH) practices and policies that promote health equity..
+Responsibilities of the committee include:

-- Identify and refer potential effective practices and evidence-informed policies to the MCH Innovations Database.
+• Identify and refer effective practices and evidence-informed policies to the MCH Innovations Database.

-- Conduct outreach and foster collaboration with community-based practices to better partner with these groups and support them to submit their work to Innovation Hub.
+• Work with AMCHP staff to foster collaboration with community-rooted organizations to support them to submit their work to Innovation Hub.

 Please email evidence@amchp.org and/or complete the AMCHP Committee Form if you are interested in joining the MCH Innovations Committee.